kaverip98/Capstone_RAG_Project_Group25/README.md

 Task 2:
 Benchmarking Large Language Models in Retrieval-Augmented Generation
-Task

 Analyze the performance of LLMs in 4 fundamental abilities required for RAG
 1. Noise Robustness
 2. Negative Rejection
 3. Information Integration
 4. Counterfactual Robustness

 Abilities of LLM for RAG
 1. Noise Robustness: Ability of an LLM to extract the useful information in the presence of noisy documents